nodos-dev/docs/docs/development/plugins/index.md

 # Plugins

 A Nodos plugin defines nodes and their behaviors, and pin data types.
+Nodos loads plugins dynamically and makes its nodes and data types available to be used in the node graph to perform tasks.

 Nodos Package Manager CLI tool (`nodos`) has a command `create plugin` that can generate a simple plugin for Nodos.
 You can use `nodos create --help` for detailed information about the command.